Main varieties in order of ripening

 Sour cherries

 Morello - the only one for jam and also good for various drink preparations - a labour of love to pit them but the pit is quite small so you don't lose too much cherry flesh.
-These start to ripen around the middle of the season and we charge less for them.
+These start to ripen after the middle of the season and we charge less for them.

 You haven't tasted jam until you've tasted the jam made with these.
 Why not try a few just for fun.
 It's easy to make small quantities of jam in the microwave.